 Dr. Jay Kaplan’s passion and leadership on the national level of ACEP, as well as his involvement locally in our community has certainly paid off!
 New Orleans is now being considered to host the 2025 ACEP Annual Scientific Assembly…a meeting which hasn’t taken place in our city since 2006!

-Q: Tell us about the work you’ve done to help bring the 2021 Annual Convention for the American Camp Association to New Orleans?
+Q: Would you tell us about the work you’ve done to help bring a future ACEP (American College of Emergency Physicians) Annual Conference back to New Orleans?

-Q: Tell us about your personal involvement with the American Camp Association.
+Q: Please tell us about your personal involvement with ACEP.